kothariji/SyntaxMeets/README.md

 <b>This will run your application in localhost:3000</b>

 ## Contribution Guidelines:<br>
--To contribute to this project, go through the step-by-step guidelines provided [here.](https://github.com/kothariji/SyntaxMeets/blob/master/CONTRIBUTING.md)
+To contribute to this project, go through the step-by-step guidelines provided [here.](https://github.com/kothariji/SyntaxMeets/blob/master/CONTRIBUTING.md)

 Contributors should strictly abide by the following points while contributing:<br>
 - Make sure you do not copy code from external sources because that work will not be considered.<br>
 - Plagiarism is strictly not allowed.<br>